Holajz/CDN_files/readme.md

 - paste their URL to https://raw.githack.com/
 - get CDN url from it
 - place it in you image json URL source field
-- convert the json to csharp https://json2csharp.com/ to get the needed model for json database
+- convert the json to csharp https://json2csharp.com/ to get the needed model for json database / entity framework